How to spend one day in Constanta, Romania? Constanta has so much more to offer than the beach. Discover what to visit in Constanta!

 I had no idea this is a famous landmark, but the beautiful architecture will draw you closer to it.
 Its pre-Romantic and Genoese architectural styles made me notice it from the minaret (the mosque’s tower) and then go closer to take a look.

 It is called the Lion house because of the 4 lion statues on top of the columns.
 Apparently, it became famous during the 1930s when it hosted the Constanta Masonic Lodge.
 As you will walk on the streets of Constanta, especially in this part of the city, you will notice some beautiful houses and architectural styles.

 Ion Jalea Sculpture Museum

-Located in the historic centre, close to the Casino, is the Sculpture Museum.
-The beautiful building of the museum is a Brancoveanu style building from the early 20th century.
+Located in the historic center, close to the Casino, is the Sculpture Museum.
+The beautiful building of museum is a Brancoveanu-style building from the early 20th century.

 Inside the museum, you will find over 200 sculptures donated by Ion Jalea and by his family.
 Ion Jalea is a Romanian sculptor born in Tulcea, Romania, but educated in Constanta.
-As he grew, his talent was recognized and got to study in Bucharest and Paris.
-After WW1, he returned for the war injured and he lost his left arm.
+As he grew, his talent was recognized, and got to study in Bucharest and Paris.
+After WW1, he returned from the war injured, and he lost his left arm.

-Despite this hardship, Ion Jalea continued creating and that why today we can admire allegorical scenes, mythological sketches, legends, folklore, peasant figures, nudes, portraits in this museum.
+Despite this hardship, Ion Jalea continued creating, and that is why today we can admire allegorical scenes, mythological sketches, legends, folklore, peasant figures, nudes, and portraits in this museum.